 In 2009 he generously accepted our request to become the Medical Patron for the Angelman Syndrome Association of Western Australia

-Current Vice President of ASA of WA Kellie has been actively involved with the association and the Committee since its inauguration in 2007 in various positions.
+Kellie has been actively involved with the association and the Committee since its inauguration in 2007 in various Executive positions including Vice President.
 She is a Registered Comprehensive Nurse and has worked for the past 15 years in Mental Health at Graylands Hospital and she has completed a health based Diploma of Management.

 She is the mother of teenager Katie (Angelman deletion +) Kellie’s aim as a committee member is to assist in improving the lives of all WA Angelman families through the provision of a motivated, supportive, friendly, proactive and dedicated association.
 She loves being able to share knowledge and advice and to chat about the good times and the challenges, with the people who understand what it is to be an “Angelmum”.